peteroupc/peteroupc.github.io/randomnotes.md

 There are various techniques that can reduce the number of bits "wasted" by an integer-generating algorithm, and bring that algorithm closer to the theoretical lower bound of Knuth and Yao, even if the algorithm isn't "optimal".
 These techniques, which include batching, bit recycling, and randomness extraction, are discussed, for example, in the Math Forum page and the Lumbroso and Mennucci papers referenced above, and in (Devroye and Gravel 2015)<sup>[**(26)**](#Note26)</sup>.

+> **Note:** A similar question is how to generate a random integer given rolls of a fair die; more specifically, how to roll a _k_-sided die given a _p_-sided die.
+This can't be done without "wasting" randomness, unless "every prime number dividing _k_ also divides _p_" (see "[**Simulating a dice with a dice**](https://perso.math.u-pem.fr/kloeckner.benoit/papiers/DiceSimulation.pdf)" by B. Kloeckner, 2008).
+However, since randomness extraction can turn die rolls into unbiased bits, so that the discussion above applies, this question is interesting only when someone wants to build instructions to choose a number at random by rolling real dice or flipping real coins.

 <a id=A_Note_on_Weighted_Choice_Algorithms></a>
 ### A Note on Weighted Choice Algorithms